 As soon as Gail and Jon Durbin bring home their adopted baby Maya, she becomes the glue that mends their fractured marriage.

 But the Durbin’s social worker, Paige, can’t find the teenage birth mother to sign the consent forms.
 By law, Carli has seventy-two hours to change her mind.
 Without her signature, the adoption will unravel.

 Carli is desperate to pursue her dreams, so giving her baby a life with the Durbins seems like the right choice—until her own mother throws down an ultimatum.
 Soon Carli realizes how few choices she has.

 As the hours tick by, Paige knows that the Durbins’ marriage won’t survive the loss of Maya, but everyone’s life is shattered when they—and baby Maya—disappear without a trace.

 Filled with heartrending turns, Other People’s Children is a riveting page-turner you’ll find impossible to put down.

 About the Author

 "Other People's Children is an engrossing debut about the different ways we find our way to parenthood and to the people we are meant to be.
-I loved these characters and was on the edge of my seat until the last page, hoping they'd find their happy endings." —Laura Dave, bestselling author of Last Thing He Told Me
+I loved these characters and was on the edge of my seat until the last page, hoping they'd find their happy endings." —LAURA DAVE, #1 New York Times bestselling author of Last Thing He Told Me